acronis/ui-component-library/packages/figma-fetcher/README.md

 fetch-icons
 ```

-This will download your icons to the specified directory.
+You will download your icons to the specified directory.